xBlazeRx/HaloInfinite-Server-Block/README.md

 This application relies on a local server list file which can be updated to keep on top of changes made to the game server addresses (they change the IP addresses sometimes).
 If a server you were previously blocking becomes accessible in-game again then try check for an updated server list file here; or manually edit the server list file with the changed address.

->***Warning: Blocking game servers may increase matchmaking search times depending on your location and the servers you block***
+>***Warning: Blocking game servers may increase matchmaking search times depending on your location and the servers you block and these changes should only be done by the Host/Fireteam Leader, if multiple people have conflicting blocks then Halo: Infinite will not be able to matchmake***

 ## Download
 The application and server list file downloads can be found in Releases.
 You must have the server list file with the application or it will not work.